Government Responds to Lords’ LLM Report

 Responding to the Committee’s recommendations on copyright, the government acknowledges the UK has a world-leading copyright framework and restates its commitment to maintaining a robust framework that rewards human creativity.
 However, it adds that the interpretation of copyright law and how it applies to AI models is disputed and this has created a complex and challenging area.

-Within their response, the government mention collective licensing as an example of a market-led approach that can provide ‘at scale-access to data and can enable creators to be renumerated for their work’.
+Within their response, the government mention collective licensing as an example of a market-led approach that can provide ‘at scale-access to data and can enable creators to be remunerated for their work’.
 The response adds that the government is working with the creative and journalism sectors to better understand the solutions available to provide expanded access to high quality, at scale data sources that are required for LLM training.

 Regarding transparency, the government agree with the Committee that greater transparency is needed over the use of copyright protected materials in large language models and is separately engaging with stakeholders to get a better understanding of what is technically feasible and what would be proportionate.
 The government acknowledges that transparency is important to model safety and the mitigation of bias, but also the attribution of outputs.